 Parish Groups and Parish Advisory Council

 Berlin Cathedral is blessed to have numerous volunteers, who regularly meet and work together in different groupings.
-If you are interested in joining one of these Groups, feel free to download our Volunteers brochure here.
+If you are interested in joining one of these Groups, feel free to contact our parish-office.
 Further information about each Group can be found on our website.

 Parish Advisory Council